On Radio

 One of the most dynamic of the new Associations regrouping and certifing home inspectors is the "CAHPI", or Canadian Association of Home and Property Inspectors.
 Check out their web site to find a local certified inspector anywhere in the country.
 But just being a member of the association does not guarantee a good report.
 The good inspection with a bad report mentioned above was written by a CAHPI member.
 You always need to do your homework as a homeowner and check out any professional before hiring them -- and in the case of Home Inspectors, see if they are able to write clear and useful reports.

-Keywords: Contractors, House, Inspection, System
+Keywords: Contractors, Inspection, House, System

 Article 1312